Skip to main content

 }

 Note: The selection rules you create can include a maximum of 10k listings in any createItemPriceMarkdownPromotion request.
-However, there is no limit to the number of listings you can include in a promotion created with createItemPromotion.
+However, there is no limit to the number of listings you can include in a discount created with createItemPromotion.

 Excluding specific listings